 Maine’s extraordinary environment forms the backdrop of who we are and what we value as individuals and as a state.
 Our jobs, health, recreation activities and identity as Maine people all have their roots in our beautiful environment.
 When we work together to protect our natural resources, Maine people and businesses can thrive.

 Clean and healthy water is vital for our environment, health and economy.
 There are several bills we are working on that will ensure the conservation of this important natural resource.

 Outcome-based forestry is a science-based, voluntary process to achieve agreed-upon economic, environmental and social outcomes in the State’s forest,

 Open-pit mining in Maine could result in arsenic, lead, and other toxic chemicals contaminating lakes, rivers, streams, and soils as it has done in other states.

-Wind power is an integral part of Maine's clean energy future.
-Along with other renewable sources and energy conservation, it provides a significant environmental benefit for birds, wildlife,and their habitat.
+Wind, solar and other forms of renewable energy are an integral part of Maine's clean energy future.
+Along with energy conservation, clean energy provides significant environmental benefit for birds, wildlife and habitat.